Cuneta Astrodome: Amateur and collegiate leagues

-It also hosted the Philippine Basketball League during the mid-1990s and during the 2005 PBL Unity Cup Finals between the champion Welcoat Paintmasters and the Montana Jewels.
+It also hosted the Philippine Basketball League during the mid-1990s and during the 2005 PBL Unity Cup finals between the champion Welcoat Paintmasters and the Montana Jewels.

 Other events

 Sharon Cuneta, the daughter of former Pasay mayor Pablo Cuneta, held the first concert at the Astrodome in January 1993, one month before the PBA held its opening ceremonies.

-Since 1993, the coliseum has held 16 professional boxing programs, most notably Rolando Pascua's win over Dodie Boy Penalosa and its undercard.
+Since 1993, the coliseum has held 16 professional boxing programs, most notably Rolando Pascua's win over Dodie Boy Peñalosa and its undercard.

-Outside of sports, it also hosted several evangelical and political gatherings, the most recent by a political campaign for late actor and presidential candidate, Fernando Poe Jr. in 2004 and other functions by the opposition party.
+Outside of sports, it also hosted several evangelical and political gatherings, the most recent by a political campaign for actor and presidential candidate, Fernando Poe Jr. in 2004 and other functions by the opposition party.

 It is also a usual gathering for evangelical events.
 Some religious organizations who have hosted the event are the Jesus is our Shield Worldwide Ministries of Apostle Renato D. Carillo, Doulos for Christ World Harvest, Jesus Miracle Crusade, Eli Soriano's Ang Dating Daan and the frequent user of the astrodome is the JESUS CHRIST To God Be The Glory Church International who held their services every Sunday and some major event such as concert, anniversary among others.
 The Intercessors For the Philippines (IFP) also organizes meetings there.

 The biggest event hosted by far was in 1994, when the World Wrestling Federation (now World Wrestling Entertainment) held a live event at the said venue featuring a WWE World Championship match between the then-champion Bret Hart and his brother, challenger Owen Hart.

 The Cranberries also held their "To the Faithful Departed" tour in the Cuneta Astrodome in 1996.

 On July 19, 1997, Rage Against the Machine performed live at Cuneta Astrodome as part of their Evil Empire Tour Asian leg.
 All proceeds after the Concert were given for the benefit of Pasay General Hospital.

 Taekwondo competitions of the 2005 Southeast Asian Games were hosted in the venue.

 Tau Gamma Phi also held its 39th and 42nd Founding Anniversary on October 4, 2007, and October 4, 2010, respectively.

 The grand finals of Talentadong Pinoy was also held here on March 6, 2010. and on August 18, 2013.

 From December 7 to 10, 2019, Cuneta Astrodome hosted the kickboxing events of the 2019 Southeast Asian Games.

 SB19's Manila concert dubbed as Get in the Zone: Manila was held on December 28, 2019.

 The Cuneta Astrodome was used as a vaccination site during the COVID-19 pandemic.
 A fire broke out at the venue on November 10, 2021, when medical workers were preparing for the inoculation drive for that day.

+On September 19, 2025, it was announced that the venue will host the playoffs for the 16th season of MPL Philippines, the country's Mobile Legends: Bang Bang league, in October.